rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    | **Default:** ``Round-Robin schedule``
    | **Range:** ``0 and instances``

+.. _Test Parameters Only For Subscribing Applications:

-Test Parameters Only for Subscribing Applications
+Test Parameters Only For Subscribing Applications
 --------------------------------------------------

 -  ``-numPublishers <count>``